Angola Travel Advice

 Currency: Kwanza (AOA)

 To enter Angola a valid visa and/or work permit are required before travelling to Angola otherwise you will be detained at the airport and then deported.
-A visa application should be made online 8 weeks in advance prior travelling to Angola.
+A visa application should be made online 8 weeks in advance prior travelling to Angola via the online application portal.

 Check all entry requirements with your nearest Angolan Embassy as they may differ between nationalities.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Angola.